People frequently ask me about making arrangements in a Final Decree to take care of current or future college expenses for their children.

 Everyone knows that college is very expensive these days and that college costs have been growing faster than the general rate of inflation.
 If you choose to enter into an agreement in a final decree to help your children with college expenses, there are several things that you should keep in mind.

 I always recommend that you pay the school directly and not just give the money to the child so that he/she can pay the school.
-We have all heard stories about students who drop out of school and keep taking money from their parents because they are afraid to tell their parents they have dropped out.
+We have all heard stories about students who drop out of school and keep taking money from their parents because they are afraid to tell their parents they have dropped out of college.

 You should be specific about what you are going to pay for and how much you are willing to pay.
 You might want to cap your expenses to what it would cost to send the child to a school that is in the state of Texas and to what you would pay for in-state tuition, etc.

 Types of expenses you are willing to pay for might include tuition, required fees, room and board, automobile expenses, car insurance, health insurance, automobile maintenance, etc.

 I usually include a provision that requires the child to attend each and every class unless there is a valid reason for not attending and I require the child to allow the school to provide the parents with attendance records for each class (if attendance records are available at that college).